-As of December 31, 2020, the Company leases land for a period of 2 to 10 years.
+As of December 31, 2021 and 2020, the Company has leased land and buildings for a period of 6 to 20, 2 to 10 years, respectively.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.